Cigars of the Pharaoh

 - On chasing the Fakir into the well under the hollow tree, Tintin - pistol in hand - enters a room in which a statue of Vishnu rises from the ground and cobras slither out of a hatchway in the statue's pedestal.
 He throws a chocolate bar at the cobras to distract them and escapes, narrowly avoiding a fall into a pit of crocodiles.
 It is after this that he grabs one of the drug ring and steals his hooded costume.
 This sequence was entirely omitted in the colour edition.
 [AD]

-- In the original version, there are eight members of the ring assembled in the meeting room, instead of seven in the colour version.
+- In the 1934 edition, there are eight members of the ring assembled in the meeting room, instead of seven in the later edition.
 [AD]

-- In the original version, when unmasked in frame three of page 110, one of the members of the ring is a Moroccan boatman seen earlier in the story.
+- In the 1934 edition, when unmasked in frame 3 of page 110, one of the members of the ring is a Moroccan boatman seen earlier in the story.
 He is deleted in the colour version and only six of the gang are shown.
 [AD]

-- In the original edition, the Fakir escapes and tells Tintin and the Thompsons that in three minutes they'll be blown sky high, but by the time they manage to pry the door open and escape, Snowy has urinated on the fuse attached to the barrels to put it out.
-This was also eliminated in the colour edition.
+- In the 1934 edition, the Fakir escapes and tells Tintin and the Thompsons that in 3 minutes they will be blown sky high, but by the time they manage to pry the door open and escape, Snowy has urinated on the fuse attached to the barrels to put it out.
+This was also deleted in the colour edition.
 [AD]

 - In the orginal version of the story, Tintin implies that Professor Sarcophagus is one of the gang in the last frame of that story; he added new scenes featuring the Professor in a floating coffin on the Arab Sea to the sequence in which Tintin awakens in his own floating coffin.
 The reason for this alteration was that the Professor was probably going to appear in The Blue Lotus as one of the gang members; The Blue Lotus did not go as Herge originally intended, and so Tintin's question about the Professor being one of the gang is thus rendered meaningless.
 [AD]